 Incidents that result in adverse or negative impacts to fish or fishways shall be documented by Project biologists in a Memorandum for the Record (MFR; see template at end of this Chapter).
 The MFR will be sent to FPOM by the next working day and added to the next FPOM meeting agenda for review.
 FPOM members may submit responses to an MFR by the requested due date via email, phone or in person, and all responses will be documented in the final MFR for posting to the FPOM website.

-FPOM Representatives & Participants (*Chair, **Co-chair)
+FPOM Representatives & Participants (*Co-Chairs).

+FPOM membership is comprised of federal, state, and tribal representatives, as established in the FPOM Guidelines.
+As of March 2021, the list of FPOM members and participants is as follows:

-Corps Walla Walla District – Operations: Ann Setter*, Chris Peery, Eric Hockersmith
+Corps Walla Walla District – Operations*: Chris Peery

 Corps Walla Walla District – Planning, Programs, & Project Mgmt: Marvin Shutters

-Corps Portland District – Operations: Tammy Mackey**, Erin Kovalchuk
+Corps Portland District – Operations*: Tammy Mackey, Erin Kovalchuk

 Corps Portland District – Planning, Programs, & Project Mgmt: Brad Eppard

+Corps Seattle District: Katherine Cousins, Fred Goetz

 Corps Northwestern Division, Reservoir Control Center: Doug Baus, Lisa Wright

 Bonneville Power Administration: Scott Bettin, Christine Peterson, Leah Sullivan

+Bureau of Reclamation: Jarod Blades

-NOAA Fisheries: Trevor Conder, Blane Bellerud, Josie Thompson, Ed Meyer
+NOAA Fisheries: Trevor Conder, Blane Bellerud, Josie Thompson

-US Fish & Wildlife Service: David Swank
+US Fish & Wildlife Service: David Swank, Erin Britton Kuttel

-Columbia River Inter-Tribal Fish Commission (CRITFC): Tom Lorz
+Confederated Tribes of the Umatilla: Tom Lorz (CRITFC)

 Colville Confederated Tribes: Sheri Sears